Francesco601/dotfiles/README.md

 I have included my config files for the EWW (Elkowar's Wacky Widgets) bar but I am not currenrly using it as I have not yet learned to configure it.

-I have also included configuration files for the Sway window manager though I prefer Hyprland for asetthetics and conigurability.
+I have also included configuration files for the Sway window manager though I prefer Hyprland for aesthetics and configurability.

 # Software:
 - Arch Linux